 Please note: Credits in the following areas are required for NYS Teacher Certification.
 If you have not fulfilled these requirements at the bachelor’s level, we will guide you on how to fulfill them while completing your master’s courses.

 - Written Analysis & Expression

 If you wish to teach outside of NYS, you will need to transfer your certification to the state in which you reside.
 The requirements for each state can be found on the Department of Education website for that state.

 Language, Cognitive Development, and Cultural Diversity

-Teaching Social Studies and Science in Inclusive Settings
+Teaching Social Studies & Science in Inclusive Settings

 Classroom Management and Social Skills Development